Alpha-Inu/GE3-Tex-Library/dev/reference/Info.md

-# File and path references for other potential modders to make the creation proces easier
+# File and path references for other potential modders to make the creation process easier